 We leased 13 aircraft and three spare engines to Viação Aerea de São Paulo ("VASP"), a Brazilian airline.
 In 1992, VASP defaulted on its lease obligations and we commenced litigation against VASP to repossess our equipment.
 In 1992, we obtained a preliminary injunction for the repossession and export of 13 aircraft and three spare engines from VASP.
 We repossessed and exported the aircraft and engines in 1992.
 VASP appealed this decision.
 In 1996, the Appellate Court of the State of São Paulo ("TJSP") ruled in favor of VASP on its appeal.
 We were instructed to return the aircraft and engines to VASP for lease under the terms of the original lease agreements.
 The Appellate Court also granted VASP the right to seek damages in lieu of the return of the aircraft and engines.
 Since 1996 we have defended this case in the Brazilian courts through various motions and appeals.
 On March 1, 2006, the Superior Tribunal of Justice (the "STJ") dismissed our then-pending appeal and on April 5, 2006, a special panel of the STJ confirmed this decision.
 On May 15, 2006 we filed an extraordinary appeal with the Federal Supreme Court.
 In September 2009 the Federal Supreme Court requested an opinion on our appeal from the office of the Attorney General.
 This opinion was provided in October 2009.
 The Attorney General recommended that AerCap's extraordinary appeal be accepted for trial and that the case be subject to a new judgment before the STJ.
 The Federal Supreme Court is not bound by the opinion of the Attorney General.
-While we have been advised that it would be normal practice to take such an opinion or, if it did, what the outcome of the judgment of the STJ would be.
+While we have been advised that it would be normal practice to take such an opinion into consideration, there are no assurances that the Federal Supreme Court will rule in accordance with the Attorney General opinion or, if it did, what the outcome of the judgment of the STJ would be.

 On February 23, 2006, VASP commenced a procedure to calculate its alleged damages and since then we, VASP and the court have appointed experts to assist the court in calculating damages.
 Our appointed expert has concluded that no damages were incurred.
 The VASP-appointed expert has concluded that substantial damages were incurred, and has claimed that such damages should reflect monetary adjustments and default interest for the passage of time.
 The court-appointed expert has also concluded that no damages were incurred.
 Different public prosecutors have issued conflicting opinions.
 The first public prosecutor had filed an opinion that supports the view of the VASP-appointed expert.
 In response to that opinion, the court-appointed expert reaffirmed his conclusion.
-A subsequently-appointed public prosecutor then issued a third opinion consistent with the first one.
-The procedure is ongoing.
-We believe, and we have been advised, that it is not probable that VASP will be able to recover damages from us even if VASP prevails on the issue of liability.
-The outcome of the legal process is, however, uncertain, and the court is conducting its own analysis and will reach its own conclusion.
-The amount of damages, if any, payable to VASP cannot reasonably be estimated at this time.
+A subsequently-appointed public prosecutor subsequently filed a new opinion that is less supportive of the VASP-appointed expert's opinion, but the original public prosecutor then issued a third opinion consistent with the first one.
+On October 30, 2017, the court decided that VASP had suffered no damages.
+VASP has certain rights of appeal and review of the decision.
+We believe, however, and we have been advised, that it is not probable that VASP will ultimately be able to recover damages from us even if VASP prevails on the issue of liability.
+The outcome of the legal process is, however, uncertain.
+The ultimate amount of damages, if any, payable to VASP cannot reasonably be estimated at this time.
 We continue to actively pursue all courses of action that may reasonably be available to us and intend to defend our position vigorously.